RanaAlluqmani2026/iris-visualization-homework/README.md

 # Iris Data Visualization

-This project was created for DATS 6401: Visualization of Complex Data.
+This project is created for DATS 6401: Visualization of Complex Data.

 ## Research Question